Common questions about COVID-19 and air conditioning and refrigeration systems

-We are also aware of recent suggestions that the virus could spread through high density housing “by currents of airflow from one apartment to another”.
-AIRAH would like to highlight that ventilation systems in these developments are not normally designed to recirculate air from one apartment to another.
+AIRAH would like to highlight that ventilation systems in high-rise residential developments are not normally designed to recirculate air from one apartment to another.
 We encourage occupants to maintain the correct use of their ventilation systems, aiding in the dilution of any contaminants in the space and maintaining the levels of health and amenity that the systems were designed to achieve.

 AIRAH is not aware of any advice requiring ventilation system designs to be altered from the minimum requirements of the Building Code of Australia.

-People can also become infected with the virus if they directly inhale airborne droplets from a person with COVID-19 who has expelled the droplets from their mouth.
+People can become infected with the virus if they directly inhale airborne droplets from a person with COVID-19 who has expelled the droplets from their mouth or nose.

-What actions are required for workplace heating, ventilation and air conditioning (HVAC) systems?
+What actions are required for heating, ventilation and air conditioning (HVAC) systems?

-What we do know is that HVAC systems can help control the spread of the virus.
+Well-designed and maintained HVAC systems can help control the spread of COVID-19.

-Some international studies have identified the likelihood that COVID-19 may be transmitted in very small airborne particles called aerosols and attached to dust particles.
-Increasing outdoor air ventilation, using initiatives such as economy cycles, can dilute these particles.
+The WHO recommends increasing outdoor air ventilation using initiatives such as economy cycles, and avoiding recirculation of air.
 Building owners and operators should seek qualified advice on increasing ventilation in existing systems.

-In line with guidance from SafeWork NSW, AIRAH recommends that employers seek confirmation from their building owner that the air conditioning system is properly designed and maintained.
+In line with guidance from SafeWork Australia, AIRAH recommends that employers seek confirmation from their building owner or facilities manager that the air conditioning system is properly designed and maintained.

 Low humidity in occupied buildings should be avoided as this can dry out the mucous membrane which is one of our primary means of defence.
 ISIAQ research shows that virus survival decreases with decreasing humidity.